-Do you know that the name Giethoorn comes from gieten.
-As in pour.
+Do you know that the name Giethoorn comes from ‘gieten‘, which translates into English as ‘to pour‘.
 No wonder it was pouring the whole day!

 Rafting was not in our plans, but what do you do when it’s over 43°C (110°F) for days in a row… It was too hot even on the raft, so we all went swimming in the river.
-Even the kids joined!
+Even the kids joined in!

 Dinosaur National Monument, USA

-Don’t be mislead by the picture – it’s a real mountain river with a very strong current.
+Don’t be mislead by the picture below.
+Boiling River is a real mountain river with a very strong current.
 And the water is cold.
-But then it gets mixed with the water from the nearby geysers and it’s like sitting in a hot tub.
-A once-in-a-lifetime experience!
+But there is a place where it gets mixed with the water from the nearby geysers, and it’s like sitting in a hot tub.
+Swimming here is a once-in-a-lifetime experience!

 Toboggan in Kandersteg, Switzerland

-When the kids heard about the toboggan run in the mountains, they were so excited that they didn’t even complain once during the 5-6 hour hike we did that day – as long as they could go tobogganing afterwards!
-I have to admit that I was just as excited as they were.
-After all, I’ve never done anything like this before!
+When the kids heard about the toboggan run in the mountains, they were so excited that they didn’t even complain during the 5-6 hour hike we did that day.
+As long as they could go tobogganing afterward!

 It’s always surreal when you can play in the snow on a hot summer day.
-On top of the Trail Ridge Road in the Rocky Mountains we found some snow in the middle of the summer.
+On top of the Trail Ridge Road in the Rocky Mountain National Park, we found some snow in the middle of the summer.
 Kids loved it!